 If you are a beginner and come to kite on your own, you should know that the kite spot is safe, however, depending on the season the direction of the wind is Side-Off shore, so if you have any problem and cannot relaunch the kite, the wind will drag you to the other side of the lagoon (coconut palm area in the Setthawadi neighborhood).
 To avoid these scares, we always recommend that you locate a kitesurfing school that will keep an eye on you.

 During the summer, the wind blows 24 hours a day, but we always recommend sailing between 9 am and 5 pm, since that is when the schools have the rescue bots service.
 In winter, the wind is thermal and starts to blow from approximately 12:00 to 17:00.

 We hope you got an idea about the kitesurfing conditions in Kalpitiya Lagoon, and if you have any further questions, please email us to ask!

-Kalpitiya: the kite spot in Sri Lanka
+Kalpitiya: the spot to learn kitesurf in Sri Lanka

-If you are passionate about kitesurfing and you like to live new adventures, if you are a nature lover and want to discover new cultures, Sri Lanka will be your best kite destination
+If you are passionate about kitesurfing and you like to live new adventures, if you are a nature lover and want to discover new cultures, Sri Lanka will be your best kite destination.